kaivalyamulugu/Power-BI-Portfolio/Amazon-Sales-Dashboard/README.md

 ## Project Overview

-This interactive Power BI dashboard provides an overview of Amazon sales performance through key business metrics and visualizations.
-It enables users to explore revenue, profit, customer activity, product performance, and sales trends using interactive filters.
+This interactive Power BI dashboard provides an overview of e-commerce sales performance through key metrics and visualizations.
+It enables users to explore revenue, profit, orders, product performance, geographic performance, and sales trends using interactive filters.

 ---

 ## Objective

-Create an interactive dashboard to monitor sales performance and present key business metrics in a single report.
+Create an interactive dashboard to monitor sales performance and present key e-commerce metrics in a clear two-page report.

 ---